-Oceans of Energy will also build 1 megawatt (MW) of offshore solar off the coast of Scheveningen.
+Oceans of Energy will build 1 megawatt (mWp) of offshore solar in the NS2 project, 12 km off the coast of Scheveningen.
+Partners are TNO, Deltares, NIOZ, WMR, TKF and Primo Marine.
 We'll be researching the suitability of solar panels for offshore use, and are investigating integration at wind farms.

-The CrossWind consortium, a joint venture of Shell in the Netherlands and Eneco, will build the new offshore wind farm Hollandse Kust (Noord).
+The CrossWind consortium, a joint venture of Shell in the Netherlands and Eneco, is building the new offshore wind farm Hollandse Kust (Noord).
 Together with CrossWind, we are working on research and a demonstration of solar energy at sea at this new offshore wind farm.
 The Hollandse Kust (Noord) offshore wind farm is expected to be operational in 2023.
-The offshore solar demonstration at this site will be 0.5 MWp in size and is planned for 2025.
+The offshore solar demonstration at this site will be 500 kWp in size and is planned for 2025.

 In the Merganser project, we are collaborating with SolarDuck, Marin, Deltares and TU Delft.
 The consortium will develop, test and validate an offshore solar pilot installation under offshore (North Sea) weather conditions.
 The installation consists of 6 coupled platforms with a total capacity of 500 kWp.
 Through this project, the consortium aims to gain more insight into the suitability of the technology to operate under extreme offshore conditions.
 In addition, the partners are researching the ecological impact of such solar energy systems at sea and the incorporation of solar energy into offshore wind farms.